domblazer/Kingdoms-of-Darien/README.md

 # Kingdoms-Reborn
  Unity files for Kingdoms Reborn

-# Scene Setup
+# Anatomy of a Scene

 This is the anatomy of a basic scene.
 Prefabs are bolded.
 Find these prefabs in Assets/Prefabs/Game.
 The ">" character here represents a prefab with at least one child object.
 The following "-" characters represent the children themselves.
+Note, every object is assumed to have a Transform component.

 | Hierarchy              | Inspector                 | Important Properties                                                 |
 |------------------------|---------------------------|----------------------------------------------------------------------|